utelecon/utelecon.github.io/en/articles/slack-communication/index.md

 </figure>

 * If you have collected the email addresses of the students you want to invite, send invitations to their email addresses.
 Press **"Add teammates"**, which is below "Direct messages", and enter the email addresses of the students you want to invite.
-* If you wish to share by link, share the invitation link to your class through ITC-LMS or other means ("[Share an invitation link (Slack help center)](https://slack.com/help/articles/201330256-Invite-new-members-to-your-workspace#share-an-invitation-link)".
+* If you wish to share by link, share the invitation link to your class through ITC-LMS or other means (See "[Share an invitation link (Slack help center)](https://slack.com/help/articles/201330256-Invite-new-members-to-your-workspace#share-an-invitation-link)".
  * Ensure there are no invitation link leakages and remind students to be careful.
  * Remember to set your students' email addresses invisible.
-(See "[Manage email visibility (Slack Help)](https://slack.com/intl/ja-jp/help/articles/228020667-%E3%83%A1%E3% 83%BC%E3%83%AB%E3%81%AE%E8%A1%A8%E7%A4%BA%E3%82%92%E7%AE%A1%E7%90%86)".)
+(See "[Manage email display (Slack help center)](https://slack.com/help/articles/228020667-Manage-email-display)".)
 * Students would join the workspace via the link in the invitation email.
-* For instructions on how to accept the invitation, see "[Slack Help](https://slack.com/help/articles/360049769934-Accept-an-invitation-to-join-another-companys-channel)".
+* For instructions on how to accept the invitation, see "[Accept a Slack Connect channel invitation (Slack help center)](https://slack.com/help/articles/360049769934-Accept-an-invitation-to-join-another-companys-channel)".

 ## How to Use Slack in Class
 {:#in_class}